nuta/kerla/Documentation/logging.md

 # Logging

-By default, the kernel don't print `trace!` and `debug!`  log messages.
+By default, the kernel doesn't print `trace!` or `debug!` log messages.

 Similar to `$RUST_LOG`, Kerla supports controlling logging through `LOG=` argument in a `make` command: